Introduction

 You can specify which Windows Network Neighborhood Workgroup your Linux machine is seen in and the description of the machine by editing the following lines in

-:workgroup = WORKGROUPNAME
+smb.conf:workgroup = WORKGROUPNAME

-server string = MACHINE DESCRIPTION
+server string = MACHINE DESCRIPTIONAccess Control

-can be used to allow and deny access by IP addresses.
-This is done by listing IP addresses or subnets on the lines beginning with hosts allow
+smb.conf can be used to allow and deny access by IP addresses.
+This is done by listing IP addresses or subnets on the lines beginning with hosts allow and hosts deny.
+Examples:| Example | Explanation |

 hosts allow 192.168.10.0/255.255.255.0 | Allow all hosts in the given network/netmask |